13 September 2021

 Purchase volumes that vary little with price are referred to as having inelastic demand.

 However, some products or services are less price elastic than others.
-Where the volume decreases at a slower rate than the price (i.e. if you increase the price by 20% and sales volume falls by only 10% then you have the opportunity to maximise profits through implementing a price increase.
+Where the volume decreases at a slower rate than the price (i.e. if you increase the price by 20% and sales volume falls by only 10% then you have the opportunity to maximize profits through implementing a price increase.
 However, for manufactured products, profitability can be eroded by sales volume declines because overhead recovery can be decreased if there are less products to amortize fixed overhead costs over.